zsquareplusc/python-embedded-launcher/documentation/bdist_launcher.rst

+.. _bdist_launcher:

 ================
  bdist_launcher
 ================

-Is setuptools is installed on the development machine, then this command is automatically registered.
+If setuptools is installed on the development machine, then this command is automatically registered.
+It allows to crate executables based on a ``setup.py``.

 Usage
 =====